HCLIMcom/CMIPtoHCLIM/NorESM2-MM/README.md

 1. The 6-hourly data (ta, ua, va and hus) from NorESM2-MM has incorrect timestamp, as documented here: https://github.com/NorESMhub/noresm2cmor/issues/109 (Short summary: It should be 00/06/12/18h but is 21/03/09/15h.)
+   This applies to the historical period only, not SSP585.
    I have therefore added a "shifttime+3hours" to the cdo commands for these files.
 If you are adapting this script to another model which does not have this issue, please remove these.
 2. siconc has missing values in longitude and latitude variables.
 Documented at https://github.com/NorESMhub/noresm2cmor/issues/39
    I have dealt with this by manually appending them from another variable, e.g. tos. (ncks -A -v longitude tos.nc siconc.nc)